-West Elm is having a huge moment over the past decade.
+West Elm has been having a huge moment over the past decade.
 This home decor brand features an elegant mid-century modern aesthetic, making it a top choice for homeowners and renters looking to furnish their homes.
 Sure, everything is high-quality and beautifully designed, but these furnishings generally have significantly higher price tags than what you’d find at other home decor stores.
 Generally speaking, not everyone can afford West Elm, and many who can simply do not want to spend an arm and a leg on furniture!

 Well, I’ve got an awesome secret for you today!
 I’m here to tell you that you can score highly coveted West Elm furniture for steeply discounted prices.
 We’re talking 40-60% off classic West Elm pieces on a regular basis.